 Dr. Richardson and his wife Cheryl have two children, Keith (born Sept.
 11, 2002) and Ella Kate (born Aug.
 9, 2004).
 He enjoys working out, running, Texas Hold-em poker, reading, and traveling.
-Dr. Richardson also conducts communication-related training for various organizations, including the Texas Fire Chiefs Association and the Veterans Affairs Benefits Division (Houston, Texas).
+Dr. Richardson also conducts communication-related training for various organizations, including the Texas Fire Chiefs Association and the UNT System.

 Dr. Richardson has two primary research interests: whistle-blowing/peer reporting of unethical behavior and disaster/crisis communication.
-He has also published in the areas of hostage negotiation, stress and intent-to-leave in the workplace, women attempting to exit sexually-oriented professions, and communication studies teaching practices.
+He has also published recently in the areas of parental decision-making about youth tackle football, and teaching study abroad courses.

-Editorial Board Member - Journal of Applied Communication Research, Communication Studies, and Southern Communication Journal.
+Editorial Board Member - Management Communication Quarterly and the Journal of Applied Communication Research.

 COMM 5220 - Organizational Communication

 Recipient, 2020 Dr. Charles Eberly Oracle Award which recognizes the outstanding written contribution to Oracle: The Research Journal of the Association of Fraternity/Sorority Advisors during the academic year.

 Interviewed and featured by Erin Cristales of UNT CRM for a podcast episode titled "UNT Heroes" about COMM Future Pros and the COMM Alumni Mentoring Program.
 Published on 12/11/2020 https://anchor.fm/unt-pod/episodes/Episode-21---UNT-Heroes-enlva2